-Camp starts in in 2 months, 22 days (August 11, 2013)
+Camp starts in 20 days ago (August 07, 2016)

-There are two, one week long residential camps where youth can learn about and practice Hindu values while participating in a variety of fun activities with their peers in a disciplined and congenial atmosphere.
-Parents and guardians serve as volunteers/counselors under the guidance of camp organizers.
-This popular camp has been run for over 30 years in the Northeast.
+Camp is a one week residential camp where youth can learn about and practice Hindu/Sanatana Dharma values while participating in a variety of fun activities with their peers in a disciplined and congenial atmosphere.
+It is an opportunity for youth to spend an extended period of time together to experience their rich heritage.

 Who Can Participate?

 Please note that a lot of physical activity is required from both child and adult at Camp.
 There is a lot of walking between the various activity locations within Camp.
 Everyone, both child and adult, must be willing and able to fully participate in Camp activities.
 About 80% of daytime is spent in the outdoors enjoying nature, classes, waterfront activities, outdoor games.
 Plan on a lot of walking between the various activity locations.